 Posted by What's Trending on Tuesday, 21 April 2015

 The challenge sees people taking to social media to suck their lips out by using a small glass to get fuller lips, and it’s called the Kyle Jenner lip challenge.
 So the first thing I did was I went to google this lady, because I really don’t know her except the fact I have seen her name on one or two articles recently stating who she modeled for.
 And when I did, I asked myself, ‘Is this what is being acknowledged as full lips?
 Is this the lady who this racket is about?’
 Even Naomi Campbell has fuller lips than her.

-I didn’t even need to google black women full lips, I didn’t even need to google black women lips.
-I simply googled black women make up, and every lip was fuller than Kylie Jenner.
+I didn’t even need to google black women’s full lips, I didn’t even need to google black women’s lips.
+I simply googled black women’s makeup, and every lip was fuller than Kylie Jenner.

-Yes it’s almost impossible to believe that there was ever such a time.
-But If you don’t believe it watch the video.
+Yes, it’s almost impossible to believe that there was ever such a time.
+But If you don’t believe it watches the video.
 The song starts with a white girl speaking of a black woman’s butt, but in disgust.
-In fact a line from the song stated “Well Comsos (cosmopolitan magazine) says you’re fat, well I aint down with that/ Cause your waist is small and your curves are kicking / And Im think about sticking.”
+In fact, a line from the song stated “Well Comsos (cosmopolitan magazine) says you’re fat, well I ain’t down with that/ Cause your waist is small and your curves are kicking / And I’m thinking about sticking.”

 Would I complain that the mainstream media mostly from the west are not promoting black women?
 Never!
 I will never complain about the lack of black actors, models, or stars in anything organized by any other country or race.
 That is not their responsibility, that is the responsibility of the beneficiaries and their media to promote our features and talents.
 It’s business, a resource that benefits you, so why should anyone else do it but you?